DarrenZal/Quartz/content/SemanticDensityPrinciple.md

 This principle is supported by theoretical arguments regarding representational efficiency and its impact on effective knowledge utilization, and by empirical evidence from diverse applications, including AI.

-### 4.2 Comparative Analysis: Symbolic Systems
+### 4.2 Symbolic Systems and explicit semantic density

 Formal ontological systems achieve higher explicit semantic density than relational systems or typical property graph implementations through:

 1. **Axiom Leverage**: A single axiom (e.g., "knows is a symmetric property") can entail numerous propositions that would otherwise require explicit statement or complex queries.
 2. **Inheritance Efficiency**: Class hierarchies allow properties and constraints to be defined once and inherited.
 3. **Inference Multiplication**: Each formal inference rule can generate new propositions without additional storage.
 4. **Semantic Self-containment**: The meaning, encoded via formal semantics, travels with the data, reducing reliance on external application logic.
 This is crucial for the ontology-grounded factual blocks in OG-RAG (Sharma et al., 2024).

-Our empirical simulation (see [[#C.2.3 Simulation Implementation Code]] for details and code) aims to illustrate this advantage quantitatively by comparing estimated token counts for SQL and OWL representations of equivalent domains.
-The simulation suggests that for a fixed context window (e.g., 4K tokens), OWL can accommodate more inferable facts, particularly as domain complexity (number of entities, types of relationships with logical characteristics) increases.
-It is important to note that **the token calculations in the simulation are heuristics** designed to model representational compactness for explicitly stated facts and some inference benefits.
-They are not a direct measure of all "machine-inferable propositions" as per the formal definition, especially for complex, multi-step inferences, but serve as an illustrative proxy for one aspect of semantic density.
-The resulting heatmap (Figure 4.1) shows this ratio of effective domain knowledge space, supporting the argument about compactness under these heuristic assumptions.

-![[semantic_density_smoothed.png]] **Figure 4.1**: Smoothed heatmap of an estimated semantic density ratio (OWL/SQL) based on heuristic token calculations, across varying numbers of entities and relationships per entity.
-Warmer regions indicate a greater estimated representational compactness advantage for OWL under the simulation's assumptions.
+An empirical simulation illustrating these concepts, including a quantitative comparison of estimated token counts for SQL and OWL representations and the resulting heatmap (Figure 4.1), can be found in [[#C.2 Extended Empirical Evidence and Simulation Code for the Semantic Density Principle]].

 ### 4.3 Neural Systems and Implicit Semantic Density